zio/zio/docs/reference/architecture/index.md

 ---
 id: introduction
-title: "Introduction to Writing ZIO Services"
+title: "Introduction to The ZIO Application Architecture"
-slug: introduction
 ---

 Defining services in ZIO is not very different from object-oriented style, it has the same principle: coding to an interface, not an implementation.
 Therefore, ZIO encourages us to implement this principle by using _Service Pattern_, which is quite similar to the object-oriented style.